 ; WorldState -> Image ; adds a status line to the scene created by render (check-expect (render/status 10) (place-image (text "descending" 11 "green") 10 10 (render 10))) (define (render/status y) (cond [(<= 0 y CLOSE) (place-image (text "descending" 11 "green") 10 10 (render y))] [(and (< CLOSE y) (<= y HEIGHT)) (place-image (text "closing in" 11 "orange") 10 10 (render y))] [(> y HEIGHT) (place-image (text "landed" 11 "red") 10 10 (render y))]))

-Sample Problem: Add a status line, positioned at (20,20), that says "descending" when the UFO’s height is above one third of the height ...
+Sample Problem Add a status line, positioned at (20,20), that says “descending” when the UFO’s height is above one third of the height of the canvas. ...

-An interval distinguishes different subclasses of numbers; an enumeration spells out item for item the useful elements of an existing class of data.
-Data definitions that use itemizations generalize intervals and enumerations.
-They allow the combination of any existing data classes (defined elsewhere) with each other and with individual pieces of data.
+An interval distinguishes different sub-classes of numbers, which, in principle, is an infinitely large class.
+An enumeration spells out item for item the useful elements of an existing class of data.
+Some data definitions need to include elements from both.
+They use itemizations, which generalize intervals and enumerations.
+They allow the combination of any already-defined data classes with each other and with individual pieces of data.

-Let’s solve a somewhat more purposeful design task:
+Let’s study a somewhat more purposeful design task:

 the word “height” could refer to the distance between the ground and the rocket’s point of reference, say, its center; or